pretorh/tests-kubernetes/rolling-updates/README.md

 kubectl get pods
 ```

-service goes down while the new pod is created
+Service goes down while the new pod is created